 Traditional man-in-the-middle attacks require a cyber criminal to access an unsecured Wi-Fi network, such as a mobile hotspot, a home internet connection, or a public Wi-Fi network that the attacker has set up themselves.
 Once users begin utilizing the vulnerable network, the hacker can access any data that is transmitted through the network.
 From there, they may insert malicious code into network-accessed websites, which can yield further access to a specific network user’s computer.

 A man-in-the-browser (MITB) attack is another type of man-in-the-middle attack.
 With MITB attacks, a cyber attacker may pose as another employee, third-party vendor, or professional entity through phishing emails, a common catalyst for cyberattacks.
 From there, the hacker may ask the victim to enter sensitive login information or share classified files under false pretenses.

 Another MITM strategy involves setting up websites that closely mimic the design and interface of a specific online service provider.
 This method can trick even regular site users into entering their login credentials.

 Examples of Man-in-the-Middle Attacks

-Man-in-the-middle attacks actually have pre-digital origins.
+Man-in-the-middle attacks actually have pre-digital origins, essentially occurring throughout history.
 One of the earliest MITM attacks on record occurred in the late-16th century.
 It involved the interception of letters related to an assassination plot against Queen Elizabeth I of England.